NativeScript/docs/content/ui/gestures.md

 ## Pan gesture

-**Action**: A pan gesture occurs when a user presses down a component and immediately start moving it around.
-Pans are executed more slowly and allow for more precision and the screen stops responding as soon as the finger is lifted off it
+**Action**: A pan gesture occurs when a user presses down on a component and immediately starts moving it around.
+Pans are executed more slowly and allow for more precision.
+The event stops emitting as soon as the finger is lifted off it.

 #### Pan gesture event data